dschveninger/dougschveninger/about/experience.md

 service for a Fortune 100 Company.
 This system acted as an integration layer between a mediated business model and the legacy systems.
 Responsibilities included: Creating a fault resilient architecture to handle 300,000 orders a day.
 Define the best practices necessary to develop a quality system.
-Define a System Development Life Cycle and the process and procedures needed within our direct work group.
+Define a System Development lifecycle and the process and procedures needed within our direct work group.
 Review Open Source and industry best practices to evaluate what internal direction should be taken.